Advanced search

 Keep out of the reach and sight of children.

-Do not use an unopened bottle of BETAGAN after the expiry date which is stated on the bottle label and the carton after “EXP”.
+Do not use BETAGAN after the expiry date which is stated on the single-dose container label, the foil covered pouch the container comes in and the carton after “EXP”.
 The expiry date refers to the last day of that month.

-Store BETAGAN in the original carton to protect it from light.
+Store the BETAGAN single-dose containers in the pouch to protect them from light.
 Do not store above 25°C.

 Medicines should not be disposed of via wastewater or household waste.
 Ask your pharmacist how to dispose of medicines no longer required.
 These measures will help to protect the environment.